 Access to the Internet can be a valuable aid to the classroom learning environment.
 You may be encouraged to use a laptop, smart phone, or other device to explore concepts related to course discussions and in-class activity.
 Keep in mind, however, that these technologies can be distracting – not only for you, but to others in the class.
 Please avoid the temptation of Facebook, texting, or other off-topic diversions.

 Online and Web-supported Classes

 It is your responsibility to procure reliable, readily-accessible Internet service in order to fulfill course expectations.
 I am under no obligation to accept late assignments or waive required tasks (e.g., discussion participation) due to lack of online access or malfunctioning computer hardware.
 Please consider identifying an alternative Internet source in case of technical problems.
 Look here for a list of computer labs on the DU campus.
-Computer support is available from the University Technology Support (UTS) Help Center.
+Computer support is available from the Information Technology (IT) Help Center.

 RESTRICTION OF AUDIO OR VISUAL RECORDING, REPRODUCTION, AND DISTRIBUTION OF CONTENT IN ONLINE COURSES

 At the University of Denver, we protect the intellectual property of all our faculty, and safeguard the privacy of all our students in online learning environments.
 To this end, students may not record, reproduce, screenshot, photograph, or distribute any video, audio, or visual content from their online courses.
 This restriction includes but is not limited to:

 - Discussion boards

 - Visual materials that accompany lectures/discussions, such as slides